-We’d love to buy things using cash all the time if we could, right?
+We’d love to buy things using cash (or personal loans) all the time if we could, right?
 Sometimes, though, a credit card can come in handy.
 It is imperative, however, that you get the appropriate credit card, something that will not kill you in interest and other fees.
 There are many 0% interest credit card offers out there, which will be perfect for big purchases (home 3D printer, anyone?).

 In order to make things easier for you to determine which cards will suit you, make sure you understand your credit score/rating.
 In this regard, you can use tools such as credit card comparison expert TotallyMoney.com’s free credit checking tool.
 By doing so, you can ensure that you don’t face unnecessary issues down the road.

 There are some things you should never buy secondhand (like a mattress, for example), but when it comes to comic books, action figures, Blu-ray disks, and video games, buying secondhand can save you a lot of money.
 Even when it comes to laptops and tablets, officially refurbished items will save you a lot of money.
 Speaking from experience, buying a refurbished MacBook, is one of the best things I’ve ever done.